DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

  **Multiple if conditions - how to evaluate them?**
 - Using conditional AND, you can test whether one condition and another are true.
 Before the code can be executed, both conditions must be met.
 - When AND is used to evaluate multiple conditions, the && operator is used to separate them.
+- The two logical operators && and || allow us to evaluate more than one condition in an if statement.
 ```rust
 fn main() {
  let a = 5;